-In December of 2015 the administration reported that as "of December 9, 2015, 112,510 inmates were housed in the State's 34 adult institutions, which amounts to 136.0% of design bed capacity, and 5,264 inmates were housed in out-of-state facilities.
-The current population is 1,212 inmates below the final court-ordered population benchmark of 137.5% of design bed capacity, and has been under that benchmark since February 2015."
-(Defendants' December 2015 Status Report in Response to February 10, 2014 Order, 2:90-cv-00520 KJM DAD PC, 3-Judge Court, Coleman v.
+In February of this year the administration reported that as "of February 11, 2015, 112,993 inmates were housed in the State's 34 adult institutions, which amounts to 136.6% of design bed capacity, and 8,828 inmates were housed in out-of-state facilities.
+This current population is now below the court-ordered reduction to 137.5% of design bed capacity."
+(Defendants' February 2015 Status Report In Response To February 10, 2014 Order, 2:90-cv-00520 KJM DAD PC, 3-Judge Court, Coleman v.
 Brown, Plata v.
-Brown (fn. omitted).)
-One year ago, 115,826 inmates were housed in the State's 34 adult institutions, which amounted to 140.0% of design bed capacity, and 8,864 inmates were housed in out-of-state facilities.
-(Defendants' December 2014 Status Report in Response to February 10, 2014 Order, 2:90-cv-00520 KJM DAD PC, 3-Judge Court, Coleman v.
-Brown, Plata v.
-Brown (fn. omitted).)

-While significant gains have been made in reducing the prison population, the state must stabilize these advances and demonstrate to the federal court that California has in place the "durable solution" to prison overcrowding "consistently demanded" by the court.
+Brown (fn. omitted).
+While significant gains have been made in reducing the prison population, the state now must stabilize these advances and demonstrate to the federal court that California has in place the "durable solution" to prison overcrowding "consistently demanded" by the court.
 (Opinion Re: Order Granting in Part and Denying in Part Defendants' Request For Extension of December 31, 2013 Deadline, NO. 2:90-cv-0520 LKK DAD (PC), 3-Judge Court, Coleman v.
 Brown, Plata v.
 Brown (2-10-14).
-The Committee's consideration of bills that may impact the prison population therefore will be informed by the following questions:

-- Whether a proposal erodes a measure which has contributed to reducing the prison population; - Whether a proposal addresses a major area of public safety or criminal activity for which there is no other reasonable, appropriate remedy; - Whether a proposal addresses a crime which is directly dangerous to the physical safety of others for which there is no other reasonably appropriate sanction; - Whether a proposal corrects a constitutional problem or legislative drafting error; and - Whether a proposal proposes penalties which are proportionate, and cannot be achieved through any other reasonably appropriate remedy.
+The Committee's consideration of bills that may impact the prison population therefore will be informed by the following questions: AB 813 (Gonzalez) Page 4 of 7 • Whether a proposal erodes a measure which has contributed to reducing the prison population; - Whether a proposal addresses a major area of public safety or criminal activity for which there is no other reasonable, appropriate remedy; - Whether a proposal addresses a crime which is directly dangerous to the physical safety of others for which there is no other reasonably appropriate sanction; - Whether a proposal corrects a constitutional problem or legislative drafting error; and - Whether a proposal proposes penalties which are proportionate, and cannot be achieved through any other reasonably appropriate remedy.
+COMMENTS 1.
+Need for This Bill According to the author: